Abbasali Panbehi: Post-Occupation Era and the Formation of the Democratic Party of Azerbaijan

-Before the closure of the Tudeh Party offices in Mianeh, a committee was formed, and Hassan Youssefi fa, the representative of Hamedan in the National Consultative Assembly and a notable figure in Mianeh, was appointed as the head of the Tudeh Party in Mianeh.
+Before the closure of the Tudeh Party offices in Mianeh, a committee was formed, and Hassan Youssefi, the representative of Hamedan in the National Consultative Assembly and a notable figure in Mianeh, was appointed as the head of the Tudeh Party in Mianeh.
 Panbehi immediately traveled to Tabriz.
 In a single night, all Tudeh Party offices were closed, and the Democratic Party of Azerbaijan was established amidst uncertainty and doubt about the sincerity of the Russians.
 Following this, Tudeh Party members in Azerbaijan joined the Democratic Party of Azerbaijan.

 Despite Panbehi's high rank in both the Tudeh Party and the Democratic Party of Azerbaijan, he repeatedly declared: "Cursed be the crooked gears of the Russians, a dollar tribute to the uncles of the English, and we cannot trust them."

 Dr. Nosratollah Jahanshahlou, the later deputy of Ja'far Pishevari, described a conversation with Panbehi during this period, where Panbehi, being simple-minded, discussed the views of the Soviet government and threatened consequences if the Tudeh Party did not immediately join the Democratic Party.

 In the subsequent years, Panbehi, along with Ghulam Yahya Daneshian, led the Fadaiyan semi-military group during the fall of Mianeh on November 17, 1945.
 Mianeh was the first city to fall to the Fadaiyan forces, cutting off communication between Azerbaijan and Tehran.
 The ease with which the Democratic Party took control of Mianeh was due to the lack of military personnel in the city and the role of Russian guards led by Captain Norozov.
 Despite minimal resistance from government forces, some, like the railroad patrolman Rostam Rahnama, were killed, attributed to the excessive violence of some Caucasian immigrant workers.

-Abbasali Panbehi was appointed to the National Assembly of Azerbaijan during the Fourth Congress of the People on November 25, 1945, under the leadership of Hajji Mirza Ali Shabestari.
+Abbasali Panbehi was appointed to the Azerbaijani National Assembly during the Fourth Congress of the People on November 25, 1945, under the leadership of Hajji Mirza Ali Shabestari.